noiseprotocol/noise_spec/noise.md

 Pre-messages are shown as descriptors prior to the delimiter "\-\-\-\-\-\-".
 These messages aren't sent as part of the protocol proper, but are only used for their side-effect of calling `MixHash()`.

-The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and perform a DH with the responder's static public key as well as the responder's ephemeral:
+The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the responder's static public key as well as the responder's ephemeral:

       <- s
       ------